 The bill will set up structures to let the Department of Insurance and the Department of Child Support Services work together to match those receiving payouts and those who owe child support.
 The bill passed with overwhelming support, 29-4, in the state Senate.
 The bill now goes to the full assembly.

 In Washington, the key word for child support computations is income.
 If a source of money can be considered income, then it can be garnished for child support.
 In unusual circumstances like a windfall, it may be good to discuss the implications with a family lawyer.
-Speak with Elise Buie Law Group, PLLC for a free consultation if you have questions about child support payments.
+Speak with Elise Buie Law Group, PLLC for a consultation if you have questions about child support payments.